Horatio Boileau Goad

-Horatio Boileau Goad (18 September 1839 – 12 February 1896) was a policeman who rose to be the secretary of the Municipal Corporation of Simla, British India.
+Horatio Boileau Goad (18 September 1839 – 12 February 1896) was a policeman who rose to be the secretary of the Municipal Corporation of Simla, British India.Goad committed suicide in 1896.

+Career description

 He had an extraordinary knowledge of local languages and customs and was a master of disguise.
 He was the eldest son of Major Samuel Boileau Goad who built and owned 33 homes in Simla.

+Literary depiction by Kipling

 Rudyard Kipling based the character Strickland in Plain Tales from the Hills on Goad.